vogtb/spreadsheet/DOCS.md

 ### ISNA

 ```
-  Returns TRUE if a cell contains the #NA (value not available) error value.
+  Returns TRUE if a cell contains the #N/A (value not available) error value.
 If an error occurs, the function returns a logical or numerical value.
 @param value - The value or expression to be tested.
 @returns {boolean}
 @constructor